raspberrypilearning/lego-robot-car/en/step_3.md

-## Setup and test the Bluetooth control
+## Set up and test the Bluetooth control

 To remotely pilot your car, you're going to use the Blue Dot library and Android app.

 --- collapse ---
 ---
-title: Installing the bluedot python library
+title: Install the Blue Dot Python library
 ---

 --- task ---